 As the spring warms the earth in the eastern United States, one of the largest insect emergences on the planet is about to happen.
 Seventeen years after their last appearance, cicadas from this brood will wiggle out from the ground, shed their skin and take to the skies.
-This is what that looks like (GIF by T. Nathan Mundhenk):
+This is what that looks like:

 Late spring also happens to be a popular time for weddings.
 According to Wedding Business Today, the most popular wedding month is June, when 15 percent of the approximately 2.3 million weddings that happen every year in the United States take place.
 That’s 345,000 weddings that month alone.
 Even if only fraction of them happen in cicada territory, that’s still thousands of weddings at risk for cicadas on their wedding day.